-- (a) First 28 days of life. - $^{(b)}$ If skin is stretched tightly and subcutaneous tissues are not bunched. - $^{(c)}$ Preferred site. - $^{(d)}$ Some experts recommend a 5/8-inch needle for men and women who weigh <60 kg.
+- (a) First 28 days of life. - (b) If skin is stretched tightly and subcutaneous tissues are not bunched. - (c) Preferred site. - (d) Some experts recommend a 5/8-inch needle for men and women who weigh <60 kg, if used, skin must be stretched tightly (do not bunch subcutaneous tissue)